meilisearch/documentation/resources/cookbooks/running_production.md

 All we need to do is to put the certificate files somewhere safe, and modify Nginx configuration to give instructions on where to find them.
 Also, we recommend to do a redirection of HTTP traffic to HTTPS (port 80 to 443).

-First, let's copy your certificate files in their conventional directory where server can find them
+First, let's copy your certificate files in their conventional directory where the server can find them

 ```bash
 # Create a directory /etc/ssl/example to store the certificate files